YASASHWI70/InsightDrop-Analysis/README.md

 A `sample_employees.csv` file is included in the project root.
 You can drag and drop this file into the web interface to instantly see the analyzer in action!

 ## License

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License.